 Only one stanza has full rhyme - shone/gone, the rest... away/perfidy, begun/afternoon and keel/beautiful don't quite unite in harmony.

-Assonance, alliteration and near rhyme within the stanzas help create resonance and texture and bring interest for the reader.
+Assonance, alliteration and near rhyme within the stanzas help create resonance and texture and bring interest.
 For example:

 summer/imperceptible....quietness/twilight....spending with herself/Sequestered...dusk drew...earlier/morning foreign...without a wing....

 What Is the Metre?

 'As Imperceptibly As Grief' is controlled by the familiar iambic beat, with first syllable unstressed and the second stressed (daDUM), much like in common speech where the voice is said to rise.

 Pure iambic lines can be found in the second line of each stanza, lines 2, 6, 10 and 14.
 And also in lines 7, 12, 13 and 15.
 That's exactly half of the poem.
 So yes, iambic trimeter holds sway in this poem, but only just.

 The striking thing about this poem is Emily Dickinson's use of three and five syllable words in certain lines, which alters rhythm and sound, so breaking the iambic beat from time to time.

 As im / percep / tibly / as grief

 That first line is, arguably, an iambic sandwich with a pyrrhic filling.
 The five syllables of imperceptibly flow and tumble off the tongue...and some would say the third syllable...cept... should be stressed, to a degree.

 It's a minor point but worth noting because it highlights the fact that there are some long words in this compact poem, and long words, three syllables or more, often trail off after that first stressed syllable, becoming dactylic.
 This helps quieten down certain parts of certain lines, most appropriate for a poet like Emily Dickinson.